smoluck/SMONSTER_DOC/docs/source/updatelog.rst

 **GAME CONTENT**

+• New Commands:

   • smo.GC.SetNewMaterialSmartRename

     • Create a New Material Tag
     • Rename the Material Layer in Shader Tree according to Group Material name with a Suffix (suffix defined in Prefs, as well as Separator based on Modo Index Style Prefs).
     • Set the Shading Model via Preferences / SMO GC Options (Traditionnal, Energy Conserving, Physical Based, Principled, Unreal, Unity, glTF, AxF)
     • Color Constant Override for Unreal, Unity, glTF, AxF to get correct color in Viewport (if needed via option)
     • This command is assigned to "M" Key (via a oneclick form).

 • Meshops Popup form is now filtering available Meshops relative to your current Selection type (Vertex / Edge / Polygon / Item)
 • Finaly exposed that new Command: smo.GC.Setup.OffsetCenterPosPreserveInstancesPos that let you redifine Center Position on selected Mesh Item, but preserve the Instances Positions in Worldspace.
 (Useful for CAD)